 Uses for Blockchain: Legal Document, Contract & Supply Chain Solutions

 Chronicled is an app for tracking documents, including all versions and revisions.
 The app also helps improve supply chain control efficiency thanks to its ability to keep track of multiple items, without dropping the ball.
-It’s all possible with blockchain, as this technology is perfect for documenting versions, revisions, status updates, locations and other data in an indelible, secure manner.
+It’s all possible with blockchain for mobile apps.
+This technology is perfect for documenting versions, revisions, status updates, locations and other data in an indelible, secure manner.
 Blockchain is a tamper-evident system that tracks changes without fail, making it perfect for supply chain management and apps like Chronicled.

 Here’s why: Blockchain is secured with a highly complex cryptography system which was originally devised to log financial transactions in a way that would prevent double spending.
 This means that the blockchain’s data is virtually impossible to access and decipher without authorization.
 What’s more, this technology is also extremely resistant to surreptitious data modification.
 In reality, data modification is unachievable.
 Once data is recorded in a block, that record becomes permanent.
 It’s impossible to alter the record without modifying all the subsequent blocks that sit along the chain.